sharmatarun/my_python_scripts/README.md

 # my_python_scripts
-This script copies all .c files in my c:/ drive to another specified location.
+This script makes a small directory tree and copies all .c files in my c:/ drive a folder in the tree.